10 Incredible Day Trips from Ljubljana Just One Hour Away

 Skofja Loka (26 km, 40 min)

-One of the most charming medieval towns in the region, the pretty little town of Skofja Loka dates to the 10th century and comes compete with a castle and romantic bridge to boot.
-It doesn’t take long to make your way around the picturesque and well preserved Old Town.
+One of the most charming medieval towns in the region, the pretty little town of Skofja Loka makes a great day trip and comes compete with a castle and romantic bridge to boot.
+It doesn’t take long to make your way around the picturesque and well preserved Old Town, which dates to the 10th century.
 The main attraction here is the Loka Castle which stands above the town and features an historic mill house and some lovely gardens.
 And if you’re looking for Instagrammable shots, well there’s no shortage of them here, and the first place to head is the Capuchin Bridge.

 PHOTO TIP: Remember us talking about day trips that only take an hour?
 If you’re into night photography like we are, this is one day trip you’ll love.
 This town cries out to be photographed at the blue hour!

 How to get from Ljubljana to Skofja Loka - A bus will get you to Skofja Loka from Ljubljana in around 40 minutes for roughly $5 USD.
 The train also runs through not as regularly as the bus.
 If you want to stay later for the best blue hour pics, we definitely recommend driving and here’s who we rent with.
 It will only take around 40 minutes.